 Physical and chemical barriers include the cells that line the outer surfaces and cavities of organs and blood vessels, as well as the antimicrobial chemicals they produce.
 These cells are called epithelial cells and they create what is known as epithelial barriers.

-The cells of the innate immune system patrol our body looking for threats (e.g., microbes, microbial proteins) and devise quick immune responses when they find them that aim to destroy the foreign, damaged, or infected cells.
+The cells of the innate immune system patrol our body looking for threats (e.g., microbes, microbial proteins, viruses) and devise quick immune responses when they find them that aim to destroy the foreign, damaged, or infected cells.
 These responses are nonspecific, but they influence subsequent specific adaptive immune responses.

 The innate immune system, our first line of defense, devises a quick nonspecific response to threats.